Step 1: Spatial Domain

 Some things that we should understand:

-• The coordinates in an axis have an ordering.
-Above, the longitude axis x is ascending from 7 to 14, while the latitude axis y is descending from 54 to 48.
+is descending from 54 to 48.
 This ordering is not relevant at this stage but gets important again when we associate temperature values with coordinates.
-It determines how the data values have to be stored.
+It determines how the data values have to be stored. - The